metio/pasejo/tests/cmd/help/pasejo-store-add.md

 Usage: pasejo store add [OPTIONS] --path <PATH> --name <NAME>

 Options:
   -p, --path <PATH>  The path on your local system for the new store -n, --name <NAME>  The name for the new store
-      --synchronizer <SYNCHRONIZER>  The synchronizer to use [default: none] [possible values: none, git, mercurial, pijul] -d, --default                      Whether the new store should be the default store -v, --verbose...
-Increase logging verbosity -q, --quiet...
-Decrease logging verbosity -h, --help                         Print help
+  -d, --default      Whether the new store should be the default store -v, --verbose...
+Increase logging verbosity
+  -q, --quiet...
+Decrease logging verbosity
+  -h, --help         Print help

 ```